alexharri/website/posts/bit-sets-fast-foreach.md

 //=> 0b11111111111111110000000000000000
 ```

-Using this, we want to
+Using them, we want to

  * only iterate over bits 1-16 if there are any set bits in the first half, and
  * only iterate over bits 17-32 if there are any set bits in the latter half.